-Passu is a small isolated village, with just one shop and one cafe and a few hotels.
-It is dominated by the very photogenic jagged peaks of the Cathedral Range.
+Passu is a small isolated village, with just one shop, one cafe and a few hotels.
+It is dominated by the very photogenic 6100m high jagged peaks of the Cathedral Range.

-The locals speak Wakhi, the same as in the Tajikistan and Afghanistan Wakhan Valley, which we figured must literally be not far over the mountains.
+The locals speak Wakhi, the same as in the Tajikistan and Afghanistan Wakhan Valley, which we figured must literally be not far over the mountains behind us.

 The young guys running our hotel are a perfect combination of relaxed and helpful.
 The wifi also works well, when the power is on, which often it’s not.
 Our room was at the back, which was perfect.
 Not only is there something nice about being at the end of the corridor, particularly when there is a window seat at the end, but we looked out onto a couple of fruit trees and behind that Passu glacier spilling down the hillside as if coming towards us.
 It was a bit surreal to go from being able to lie in bed and look at a 7766m mountain peak a couple of days ago, to now being able to in bed and getting a glimpse of a snow white 20.1km glacier.

 We were quite happy chilling for the rest of the day.
 Doing some catching up on the blog, talking to the hotel guys and their friends that came to hang out in the garden and being mesmerised by the scenery.